ktomk/pipelines/README.md

 via the `-e`, `--env` and `--env-file` options.
 These behave exactly as documented for the [`docker run` command][DCK-RN]
 \[DCK-RN].

+Instead of specifying custom environment parameters for each invocation, pipelines by default automatically uses the `.env.dist` and `.env` files from each project supporting the same file-format for environment variables as docker.

 ## Exit Status